Acne and pimples suck. I thought my teenage years of misery with spots were a thing of the past, but then the pandemic happened.

 Give yourself time and patience to allow the pigmentation to fade.

-I recall using very harsh cleansers and scrubs on my face as a teenager (Clearasil.)
+I recall using very harsh cleansers and scrubs on my face and back as a teenager (Clearasil.)
 These did not help then, and they won’t help now.
 Skin needs to be treated gently.

 Sloshing on Salicylic Acid or Glycolic acid to a new scar will actually worsen the problem, while Hydrocortisone thins skin making it more fragile.